magento/devdocs/guides/v2.0/cloud/before/before-setup-env-1_get-start.md

 {::options syntax_highlighter="rouge" /}

-This topic discusses how to get started developing on Magento Enterprise Cloud Edition.
-All developers should perform the tasks discussed in this topic.
+The topics in this section discuss how to get started developing on Magento Enterprise Cloud Edition.
+All developers should perform the tasks discussed in these topics.

 ## Set up SSH {#setup-env-setup}
 This is a one-time setup that was covered previously in this guide; skip this section if you've already enabled SSH.